chocolateboy/wireless/README.md

-Service locators make it easy to handle shared (AKA [cross-cutting](https://en.wikipedia.org/wiki/Cross-cutting_concern)) dependencies i.e. values and services that are required by multiple otherwise-unrelated parts of a system.
+Service locators make it easy to handle shared (AKA [cross-cutting](https://en.wikipedia.org/wiki/Cross-cutting_concern)) dependencies, i.e. values and services that are required by multiple otherwise-unrelated parts of a system.
 Examples include:

 * logging